Funda APIfunda.nl ↗

 What happens if I call an endpoint that has an issue?+

-- Build a Dutch property price tracker segmented by city using
+- Build a Dutch property price tracker segmented by city, comparing median asking prices across Amsterdam, Utrecht, and Rotterdam using

-energy_labelvalues across bulk results fromget_all_listings - Monitor new listings in a neighbourhood by checking the
+pricedata fromget_sold_listings. - Monitor new listings in a target area by polling

 | Tier | Price | Credits/month | Rate limit |